 Other times, it’s life that gets in the way of parenting – stress, fatigue, too much to do…

 All these things affect how you parent.
-One of the biggest differences between teachers and parents is that a teacher can quit when she’s had it.
+One of the biggest differences between teachers and parents is that a teacher can quit when they’ve had it.
 You can’t.

-Parenting is tough and will be tougher if you lose yourself, so take time for you.
+Parenting is tough and will be tougher if you lose yourself, so make time for yourself.
 Put yourself on your agenda.
-Face your demons before you help your kid face his.
+Face your demons before you help your kid face theirs.

 10 | Great teachers do not keep rescuing kids